India Is Part Of What Continent

 Rise of Geopolitical Significance

 India's strategic importance in Asia has been growing, particularly in the context of rising geopolitical tensions in the region.
-The Indo-Pacific region, which stretches from the east coast of Africa to the western Pacific Ocean, has become a focal point of strategic competition between major powers, including the United States, China, and India.
+Plus, the Indo-Pacific region, which stretches from the east coast of Africa to the western Pacific Ocean, has become a focal point of strategic competition between major powers, including the United States, China, and India.
 India's location in the Indian Ocean gives it a critical role in maintaining maritime security and freedom of navigation in the region.

 Economic Growth and Integration

-India is also focusing on improving its infrastructure and connectivity to facilitate trade and investment with other Asian countries.
+India is also focusing on improving its infrastructure and connectivity to allow trade and investment with other Asian countries.
 The development of ports, highways, and railways is enhancing India's ability to transport goods and services across the region.
 The Kaladan Multi-Modal Transit Transport Project, which connects Kolkata in India to Sittwe in Myanmar via waterways and roadways, is an example of India's efforts to improve connectivity with Southeast Asia.

 Cultural Exchange and Soft Power